Loïc Courteau

 Loïc Courteau (born 6 January 1964) is a French former tennis player.
-Courteau has coached the French Fed Cup team in years past, and has been the coach of Amélie Mauresmo, the winner of two Grand Slams, since 2002.
+Courteau has coached the French Fed Cup team in years past, as well as Amélie Mauresmo, the winner of two Grand Slams.
 He reached a career-high singles ranking of world No. 93 in April 1983.
-He won one double title in his career, in 1986 at Buenos Aires partnering Horst Skoff.
+He won one doubles title in his career, in 1986 at Buenos Aires partnering Horst Skoff.